-- One-fund solution: Target date funds can be considered an all-in-one retirement planning solution.
-If not for any other reason, the most ideal candidate for target date retirement funds is the investor who has most or all of their retirement savings in one account, such as a 401(k) or IRA.
+- A one-fund solution.
+Target date funds can be considered an all-in-one retirement planning solution.
+The most ideal candidate for target date retirement funds is the investor who has most or all of their retirement savings in one account, such as a 401(k) or IRA.